signalfx/lambda-layer-versions/splunk-apm/README.md

 2. Context propagation

     For more information about available context propagators, see the [Propagator settings](https://github.com/signalfx/splunk-otel-python/blob/main/docs/advanced-config.md#trace-propagation-configuration) for the Splunk distribution of OpenTelemetry Python.

+3. Serverless framework support

+    The Serverless Framework (https://www.serverless.com/) offers features that can impact OpenTelemetry tracing for you Python lambda.
+Review following documented cases:

+    * Requirements ZIP

+      The feature (https://github.com/serverless/serverless-python-requirements#dealing-with-lambdas-size-limitations) allows packing and deploying lambda dependencies as a separate ZIP file.
+In order to allow instrumentation of such packages, set `SPLUNK_LAMBDA_SLS_ZIP` environment variable to `true` (default is `false`).

+    * Slim package

+      The feature (https://github.com/serverless/serverless-python-requirements#slim-package) downsizes lambda package by removing some files, including `dist-info` folders.
+These meta files are required by the OpenTelemetry Python autoinstrumentation.
+Therefore either the `slim` option needs to be disabled or the custom pattern (`slimPatternsAppendDefaults: false`) option needs to be enabled.
+Consult `serverless` documentation for additional details.

 ### Node.js wrapper